shounakch/shounakch.github.io/research.md

 title: Research
 ---

 I am interested in developing scalable and structured Bayesian methods which are interpretable.
-Such methods require building probabilistic models, which often utilize available information on specific aspects of the relevant problem.
+Such methods require building probabilistic models relying on incorporating available prior knowledge about the specific problem.
 In particular, I am intrigued by shape constrained function estimation, latent factor models, and density estimation.
 I am also interested in assessing the impact of environmental exposures on human health from epidemiological data.

 Recently, I have been collaborating with [Wesley Tansey](http://wesleytansey.com/) to think about modeling drug combinations in high-throughput cancer data, which can be complex and computationally challenging.